SkillsFundingAgency/das-apprentice-app/README.md

 ## How It Works

 The Apprentice App is a Progressive Web App in ASP.NET Core wrapped in a native MAUI wrapper.
 To run this locally, users need to set up two databases - SFA.DAS.ApprenticeAccounts.Database and SFA.DAS.Courses.Database with dummy data.
-Users need to have these repos running locally:
+Users need to have these APIs running locally or in an azure tenant in parallel to this app:
 * SFA-DAS-ApprenticeAccounts-Api
 * SFA-DAS-APIM
 * SFA-DAS-Courses-Api